napari/napari.github.io/developers/contributing_how_tos.md

 ## How-to steps

 Headings in this section are yours to decide on.
 You should split your how-to guide into easy to follow, sequential steps to achieve the stated goal.
 Remember that your how-to may be used as a reference, so your headings should be descriptive and allow users to get a quick overview of the document, and which steps are relevant to them.

+## Executable documentation

+napari's goal is that every how-to, tutorial or explanation should be executable.
+That's why this template isn't just plain markdown!
+It's MyST Markdown, which means you can open this directly in Jupyter notebook and start writing your code.
+If you have an existing notebook you'd like to convert to a How-to, or the words MyST Markdown mean nothing to you, check out [our tutorial](./contributing_pairing_notebooks.md) for adding viewer screenshots, hiding notebook cells and pairing your notebook with Jupytext (this is where MyST Markdown comes in).

 ## How-to vs. tutorial